Beyond Good and Evil 2

 Beyond Good and Evil 2 is an upcoming action-adventure game developed by Ubisoft Montpellier and to be published by Ubisoft.
 It is a prequel to Beyond Good & Evil (2003).
 The game was originally announced at Ubidays 2008, with almost a decade of silence before being re-revealed at Ubisoft's E3 2017 conference, although no release window or target platforms have been mentioned.

 Its development was characterized in the media by uncertainty, doubt, and rumors about the game's future, and has been referred to as vaporware by industry figures such as Jason Schreier due to its lengthy development and lack of a release date.
 In 2022, Beyond Good and Evil 2 broke the record held by Duke Nukem Forever (2011) for the longest development period of a AAA video game, at more than 15 years.
-In 2023, the creative director, Emile Morel, died suddenly at age 40.
+In 2023, the creative director, Emile Morel, died at age 40.
 Designer Fawzi Mesmar was appointed as the new creative director in October 2024.